What’s a better gemstone for a wedding or engagement ring in the white topaz vs diamond debate?

 White topaz may look brilliant and dazzling under the perfect, bright lights at the jewelry store, but just know, this shine and sparkle will not last.
 As I mentioned, the scratches will accumulate and the stone will begin to look faded and cloudy.

 But my diamond doesn’t look like it did when I first bought it!
 It’s not as sparkly!
 The reason diamonds appear less sparkly is due to the buildup of dirt, oils, and grime on the surface of the stone—not because of an accumulation of scratches.
 Remember: diamonds don’t scratch.
 Topaz does.
+When I clean my diamonds they look brand new in a bright and happy sparkly way.

 A simple cleaning with warm soapy water and a toothbrush is usually enough to restore your diamond’s luster.
 In contrast, a topaz would have to be professionally re-polished when it becomes scratched.